matt4tch/chatapp/README.md

 why I encounter the errors I encounter, for example, my JavaScript based changes in HTML not reflecting in the browser upon submitting a form, which I might utilize Ajax to solve.

 Throughout the course of the project so far, the biggest thing I have learned was how to step outside of my comfort zone and experiment with technologies that I have never used before, rather than taking the safe path (which I fell into the trap of doing before) of only using technologies that I fully understood and convincing myself that in order to use something new, I have to first understand it deeply.
 However, using the approach that I am currently taking, I am actually learning more because I am constantly trying to solve bugs and fix errors I have never seen before and through practice, I become more effective in problem-solving.

-# Chat-Web-App

 ## Setup

 Ensure you have python 3.11.1+ installed.